 Personality tests are basically surveys that ask you many questions.
 Then they give you a result telling you which personality type you are.
 Different tests have different personality groups.
-The three most useful personality tests I've used are DISC, Four Tendencies, and Myers-Briggs.
+The three most useful personality tests I've used are DISC, Four Tendencies, and 16 Personalities.
 This article will focus on DISC.

 Why is it important to understand people’s personalities?

 Imagine you are listening to two computer programs argue.
 Excel complains that PowerPoint isn’t analytical enough.
 PowerPoint complains that excel isn’t visual enough.
 What would you think?
 That’s ridiculous.
 Excel is MADE to be an analytical program.
 PowerPoint is MADE to be a visual program.
 There’s no reason for them to argue and make those demands from each other.
 The same can be said with personality.

 There are two main reasons why knowing people’s personality is useful: